RealPlayer: Reception

 Past versions of RealPlayer have been criticized for containing adware and spyware such as Comet Cursor.
 In 1999 security researcher Richard M. Smith dissected some of RealJukebox's network traffic and discovered that it was sending a unique identifier with information about the music titles to which its users were listening.
 RealNetworks issued a patch, and the spyware was removed in version 1.02.
 Their download page stated RealJukebox included privacy enhancements and supplied the link to their updated privacy policy.

 PC World magazine named RealPlayer (1999 Version) as number 2 in its 2006 list "The 25 Worst Tech Products of All Time", writing that RealPlayer "had a disturbing way of making itself a little too much at home on your PC--installing itself as the default media player, taking liberties with your Windows Registry, popping up annoying 'messages' that were really just advertisements, and so on."
 In 2007, it placed RealPlayer, versions 1996–2004, at number 5 in its list The 20 Most Annoying Tech Products.

 US-CERT has issued multiple security advisories reporting defects which allowed remote sites to use RealPlayer to execute attack code.

 Real Alternative

-Real Alternative is a codec which allows RealMedia files to be played without the installation of the RealPlayer software.
-In 2010, RealNetworks sued Hilbrand Edskes, a 26-year-old Dutch webmaster, for providing a hyperlink to the Real Alternative codec on his website, alleging that Real Alternative is a reverse engineered codec and therefore illegal.
+Real Alternative is a codec that enables 3rd-party media players to play RealMedia files without RealPlayer.
+In 2010, RealNetworks sued Hilbrand Edskes, a 26-year-old Dutch webmaster, for providing a hyperlink to the Real Alternative codec on his website, alleging that Real Alternative is a copyright violation of RealPlayer.
 In November 2011, RealNetworks' case against Edskes was dismissed and RealNetworks was ordered to pay him €48,000 in damages.
 The case, however, cost Edskes €66,000 in legal fees.

-The case was reopened in 2013, when RealNetworks claimed to possess further proof showing that Edskes was involved in uploading Real Alternative.
+RealNetworks announced the intention to appeal the case in 2013, based on previously sealed case evidence.
+According to RealNetworks, logs taken from Edskes' computer show that Edskes was involved in uploading Real Alternative to his server.
+Thus, the company alleges that Edskes actively propagated the copyright-infringing codec and goes so far as to say that Edskes had a hand in creating it.
+Edskes, however, counters that these uploads are the work of an automated script that measured the size and checksum of Real Alternative for display on his website.
+In reality, the .htaccess file on his server prevented third parties from seeing and downloading Real Alternative from his server.
+As of 2026, an appeal court has not materialized.